-Your drinking water source is supplied through base groundwater wells from the West Salt River Valley sub-basin within the Phoenix Active Management Area.
-The water goes through arsenic filtration and then is treated with chlorine to disinfect it.
-Additionally, Luke AFB receives water from three off-base water providers: Valley Utilities, Liberty Utilities, and EPCOR Utilities-Agua Fria.
-The off-base water providers also supply groundwater from the West Salt River Valley sub-basin, and EPCOR Utilities also provides surface water from Lake Pleasant.
+Your drinking water source is groundwater supplied through wells from the West Salt River Valley sub-basin within the Phoenix Active Management Area.
+The water is filtered and treated with chlorine to disinfect it.
+In 2017, Luke AFB made connections with three off-base water providers .
+The water supplied by Valley Utilities, Liberty Utilities, and EPCOR-Agua Fria comes from the West Salt River Valley sub-basin and EPCOR is a mixture of groundwater blended with surface water from Lake Pleasant.